WiggelMc/Sudoku_SolutionGuides/crudely_drawn_stickman/stickman_solution_guide.md

 <br><br>

 The same can be done with the other red cell.<br>
-We place a digit 'B', and we need another B in a purple cell.
+We place a digit 'B', and we need another 'B' in a purple cell.

 <img src="assets/step_b1.png" width="256"/>
 <img src="assets/step_b2.png" width="256"/>